 I would love to meet you!

 Children over age three and parents are both invited to observe lessons free of charge.
 This is the easiest way for the child to meet me, see what Suzuki violin lessons are like, and for both of you to feel inspired about your future experience.

 Can we schedule an interview lesson?

-Only non-beginners or transfer students have the option of an introductory lesson.
+Only students with previous playing experience have the option of an interview lesson.

 This is a time for all of us to get to know each other and for me to assess where the student is so we can plan on how best to move forward together.
 No commitment to further lessons is expected unless we (parent, teacher, and child) all mutually agree that we make a good fit and wish to continue with enrollment.

 Normal lesson rates do apply.

-If I have a musical or Suzuki background, do I still attend parent class for beginning violin students?
+If I have a musical or Suzuki background, do I still attend parent orientation classes for beginning violin students?

-Yes, all parents of beginning students or those starting Suzuki lessons for the first time attend parent class.
-There are only three sessions, but the content is valuable for parents of all experience levels.
-As caring, involved parents, you will love the chance to learn everything you can about your child's lessons so you get the most out of this experience together!
+Yes, all parents of beginning students or those starting Suzuki lessons for the first time attend parent orientation classes.
+There are only three sessions, but the information is valuable for parents of all experience levels.
+Please note that sessions are not violin lessons.

-At the sessions, you will receive exclusive studio information as well as my Parent Packet, which is my own book that I distribute to parents at the class and which will continue to be an ongoing resource throughout your child's lesson experience.
-Parents also receive their own studio goodie bag with other essential materials at the end of the course!
+At the orientation, you will receive exclusive studio information as well as my Parent Workbook, which is my own book that I distribute to parents at the class and which will continue to be an ongoing resource throughout your child's lesson experience.
+You will also receive a beginner's starter kit with other essential materials for your child at the end of the course.